 Following on the 10th Gen Intel Core Series Launch, we have the Xeon W counterpart.
 This is a big deal in the market as it is bringing 10-core Xeon chips to the market.
 Also, Intel is making another important change: the name.
 We now have the Xeon W-1200 series which is something we have wanted to see for some time.
-For the past decade, or more, the Xeon E3-1200 series, then the Xeon E-2100 and E-2200 series have had the same label for the server and workstation parts. tesla k40
+For the past decade, or more, the Xeon E3-1200 series, then the Xeon E-2100 and E-2200 series have had the same label for the server and workstation parts.
+Intel Xeon Processor

 How We Got Here